 - Infants (ages 2 and under) – Free

-Tickets for Stanley Park train rides were sold at the venue.
-Books of 10 tickets were also available for serious miniature railway enthusiasts at the following prices:
+Tickets are sold on-site only.
+Books of 10 tickets were also available for serious miniature railway enthusiasts at the following prices.

 Note: Prices, times and other details are subject to change.